stakater/tekton-catalog/README.md

 ### Configure tilt-settings.json

 `tilt-settings.json` files contains configuration used by Tiltfile to apply defined resource to the cluster.
 Users have to update these values according to their context.
+> This file is added to .gitignore.
+You can update variables for local testing

 **allow_k8s_contexts:**
 - Default value is `stakater-actions-runner-controller/kubernetes-default-svc:443/system:serviceaccount:stakater-actions-runner-controller:actions-runner-controller-runner-deployment` which is used by github actions.